 About Keith

-What's his latest case, you ask?
+What was his last case, you ask?
 The mysterious death of screen legend, Marilyn Monroe is the answer.
-For many years he's hunted down and studied practically every piece of surviving information about her demise and now he feels he's ready to finally answer the four-decade old question of how exactly the actress died.
+For many years he'd hunted down and studied practically every piece of surviving information about her demise.
+The result?
+He was able to finally answer the almost five-decade old question of how exactly the actress died.

 site designed by BooWeb.co.uk